Search Documentation

 The ControlPersist option sets the amount of time that a connection should be held open after your last SSH login to that cluster exits.

 If something goes wrong with a network connection and it becomes unresponsive, you can’t “start fresh” by simply logging in again because it will try to reuse the unresponsive connection.
-If this happens, you can delete the socket file for that cluster in ~/.ssh/sockets, and then open a new one by logging in again.
+If this happens, you can delete the socket file for that connection at ~/.ssh/sock/user@host, and then open a new one by logging in again.

 If you’re using Windows